TomasKulhanek/medical-physiology-in-modelica/README.md

 Beta release is planned to be until IEEE Engineering in Biology and Medicine Conference 2016.
 Final release will be introduced also in Modelica conference in 2017.
 ### References
-* [pf]: Peter Fritzson - "Principles of Object-Oriented Modeling and Simulation with Modelica 3.3: A Cyber-Physical Approach"
+* [^1]: Peter Fritzson - "Principles of Object-Oriented Modeling and Simulation with Modelica 3.3: A Cyber-Physical Approach"
-* [mt]: Michael Tiller - "Modelica by Example
+* [^2]: Michael Tiller - "Modelica by Example", [book.xogeny.com](http://book.xogeny.com)

 ### Licence